White: Melody of Death: Plot

 She takes the video to Tae-Yong, and the two examine subliminal messages within the song, deducing that Ye-bin is not the actual singer of the song, and there is another figure in the video that they had not noticed.
 At the same time, they receive an emergency phone call from the television producer of the show that Je-ni, A-rang, and Shin-ji were hosting, who frantically tells them that the girls have gone into a trance, mesmerized while muttering about being "hot" before drinking bleach and dying live on air.
-Panicked Soon-ye attempts to call Eun-ju, who is on the way to a venue to perform "White", to warn her that the curse is not over, but Eun-ju begrudgingly ignores her.
+Panicked Soon-ye attempts to call Eun-ju, who is on the way to a venue to perform "White," to warn her that the curse is not over, but Eun-ju begrudgingly ignores her.
 Tae-Yong and Soon-ye investigate further and finally discover that the true writer of the song is not Ye-bin, but a backup dancer who had been bullied by Ye-bin, who eventually disfigured the girl with acid, which caused her to commit suicide by drinking bleach and becoming the vengeful ghost who's responsible for attacking the other members.
-It is also revealed that the ghost's first victim was Ye-bin herself, who was killed by the ghost causing a fire that Ye-bin set to burn evidence out of control and burning down the entire studio.
+It is also revealed that the ghost's first victim was Ye-bin herself, who was killed by the ghost causing a fire that Ye-bin had set to burn evidence out of control, and burning down the entire studio.

-Realizing the truth, Soon-ye rushes to the venue to rescue Eun-ju but cannot enter as the doors are locked and the show has begun.
+Realizing the truth, Soon-ye rushes to the venue to rescue Eun-ju but cannot enter as the doors are locked just before the show has begun.
 During Eun-ju's performance, all of the stage lights go out, and the electricity in the venue begins to malfunction.
 Eun-ju's manager and Mr. Choi try to get her off the stage, but they are both killed by stage equipment, and the white-haired ghost attempts to attack her.
 Afterward, the doors all open, and the panicking crowd starts to rush out of the building, Soon-ye enters and she and Eun-ju attempt to reunite, but Eun-ju trips in the crowd and gets trampled to death.
 The electricity eventually sets the venue on fire.
-After the incident, now despondent Soon-ye mourns Eun-ju's death while destroying all of the remaining evidence of the song in the studio's karaoke room.
-As she leaves, however, the karaoke machine announces that the next song is "White," implying the possibility that the curse has not been broken.
+After the incident, the now despondent Soon-ye mourns Eun-ju's death while destroying all of the remaining evidence of the song in the studio's karaoke room.
+As she burns them, however, Soon-ye is horrified to see the karaoke machine announce that the next song is "White," implying the possibility that the curse has not been broken.